aas-core-works/aas-package3-csharp/README.md

 }
 ```

-Please see the full documentation at [https://aas-core-works.github.io/aas-package3-csharp9-dotnet5] for more details.
+Please see the full documentation at [https://aas-core-works.github.io/aas-package3-csharp] for more details.

 ## Installation

-The library is available on NuGet at:
+The library is available on NuGet at: https://www.nuget.org/packages/AasCore.Aas3.Package/

 ## Versioning

-The name of the library indicates the supported version of the [Asset Administration Shell (AAS)], the oldest C# version and the runtime version.
+The name of the library indicates the supported version of the [Asset Administration Shell (AAS)].

-In case of `aas-package3-csharp9-dotnet5`, this means:

-* Version 3 of the [Asset Administration Shell (AAS)],
+In case of `aas-package3-csharp`, this means that the Version 3 of the [Asset Administration Shell (AAS)] is supported.
-* C# 9.0, and
-* NET 5 runtime.

 We follow [Semantic Versioning] to version the library.
 The version X.Y.Z indicates: